marcus-grant/notes/pcde-module18-content.md

 the data. **(WRONG)**
   * Combine is an optional step in the MapReduce framework. **(WRONG)**
   * The combine function must always be performed. **(Correct)**

+## Discussion 18.2: Exploring the Hadoop Ecosystem

+Big Data systems have evolved immensely over the years, even to the point where what we actually consider "Big Data" has changed.
+This change has necessitated whole new systems to manage the massive flows of data and processing and analyzing it.

+The Hadoop Ecosystem is likely still the most common way to build big data systems of various kinds.
+Its broad ecosystem means that it is flexible enough to fit in many different kinds of use cases.

+With that in mind I'll start by going through Spark.
+Spark is a processing and analytics engine for among other things, the Hadoop backend.
+Its in-memory design means that when performing analysis or data processing on it, it is much faster than just natively in Hadoop with MapReduce.
+While speeding up analytics and processing,
+Spark also integrates with Hadoop's HDFS so it still has the massively scalable and highly available storage backend.

+Spark also comes with other component integrations like SparkSQL that allows native processing of SQL queries.
+MLlib makes Spark better at handling machine learning processes.
+And sometimes Machine Learning workloads need graph-based data structures to be used effectively, which is where GraphX comes into play.

+## Discussion 18.3: Use Cases of Hadoop

+In the Medicine and Healthcare industry, generation and utilization of big data is becoming increasingly important.
+Even with some healthcare systems having really outdated information systems.
+Wearables, electronic health records, imaging technologies, genetic sequencing all produce vast amounts of data for even one patient.

+Medical Information Mart for Intensive Care III or MIMIC-III for short is an example of using data for analytics for medical.
+One might not think of immediate emergency care as a typical use case for data in medicine, but having an anonymized data set of over 60 000 ICU patients has saved lives.
+It includes information about anonymous patient demographics, timestamped vital signs, laboratory measurements, lab results, medications, etc.

+Hadoop is well constructed for this sort of application, storing this sort of large and detailed datasets for medical applications including local copies of the MIMIC-III dataset along with other vital ICU data.
+HDFS can comfortably handle it with its scalability and high availability.
+MapReduce can easily perform the on the fly queries and processing required to make use of when trying to determine the best course of action in emergency treatment.
+Also being medical data, HIPAA compliance is extremely important and Hadoop offers a lot of authentication and authorization and encryption features to comply.
+And Hadoop also offers structured, semi-structured and unstructured data organization.

 ## References